-3. Additional requirements proposed for VLED
+3. Additional requirements for VLED

 Standard 2.9.5-9 requires the label to state the directions for the use or storage of the food if the food is of a nature to require these directions.
-FSANZ is proposing the additional requirement that the recommended daily quantity of the product to be consumed is declared on the labels of VLED, with the quantity to be established by the manufacturer.
+There will be an additional requirement for the recommended daily quantity of all very low energy foods to be consumed for use as sole source of nutrition to be declared on the labels of VLED, with the quantity to be established by the manufacturer.